 How to Get Paid on Time if You Are Self-employed

 We read daily about how difficult it is to get paid on time when you are self-employed.
-Many times the excuses of companies are that they must first pay larger companies or that they get a lot of taxes this month.
+Many times the excuses of companies are they must first pay larger companies or that they get a lot of taxes this month.

-You may think that in your situation you cannot do without clients, even if they pay you late, but consider the following points:
+You may think that in your situation you cannot do without clients, even if they pay to you late, but consider the following points:

 – Being aware of the non-payment causes you to lose some time every day that you could use to find other clients or improve processes in your company.

-3. Have a firm contract and the terms established with an agreement signed by both parties.
+– Have a firm contract and the terms established with an agreement signed by both parties.

-5. You can include offers for customers who pay early.
+– Include offers for customers who pay early.

-7. Offer at least two types of payment to give several options, for example, bank transfer and credit card payment.
+– Offer at least two types of payment to give several options, for example, bank transfer and credit card payment.

 – Don’t be evil-minded from the first moment if they are late in payment.
 Get in touch with your client calmly, since in many cases it is due to a genuine mistake in the remittance of domiciliation, etc.